iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 Note:
 * Polar opposite to Dino.
 Has all XMPP features.
 All of them!
 * In parts cluttered UI; code base partially a mess; Pretty old client; Current maintainer is the third maintainer I believe
 * However maintainer is working on cleaning up the UI and the code base; it's actively being worked on.
 Very involved in the community and interested in supporting new things.
-Current mater branch for example has support for MUC search.
+Current master branch for example has support for MUC search.
 * I'm a bit afraid it might be difficult to shake of the preconception of 'cluttered UI' even if it will improve in the future.

 ----